TypeFunc/coq-intro/README.md

    at

-### Going even further
+## Going even further

-One of our goals is to implement some mathematics in Coq, both to help us better understand what we are doing and to (hopefully) help us push it further.
+One goal of the TypeFunc group is to implement certain mathematical theories in Coq, both to help us better understand what we are doing and to help push it further.

 After learning the basics of Coq, members of the group may wish to try codifying some general algebraic structures as *dependent types* or *records* in Coq.